 7. Niche Marketing

-There is great opportunity when it comes to niche marketing.
-Weddings, elopements, honeymoons, pet friendly options, business retreats, family reunions, spas, restaurants, bars and more, all offer to bring in more revenue when properly displayed and marketed.
+There is a great opportunity when it comes to niche marketing.
+Weddings, elopements, honeymoons, pet-friendly options, business retreats, family reunions, spas, restaurants, bars, and more, all offer to bring in more revenue when properly displayed and marketed.